The original version of King Kong, released in 1933.

 - Cavemen vs. Astronauts Debate: The original film is a quite literal depiction of the Trope-naming argument.
 Merian Cooper was a man fascinated by both the past and the future.
 He traveled the world studying primitive societies that had not changed for hundreds of years.
 He was also a bold innovator who made important advances in aviation and motion pictures, and talked in his later life about his wish that he could live long enough to travel in space.
 In King Kong this duality becomes a violent conflict between the mighty but savage Kong and the technology of the modern world.
 Cooper recognized that the modern world would eventually win, but in many ways his sympathies lay with the primitive.

-- Chekhov's Gun: The reason that they must sail immediately is given early in the film: the ship is loaded with explosives.
+- Chekhov's Gun: The reason that they must sail immediately is given early in the film: the ship is loaded with explosives, which will be confiscated if the harbormaster or the police happen by.
 The explosives are used against the monster (see Stun Guns below).

 - Clothing Damage:

 - Kong peels some of Ann's dress off.

 - Jack and Carl both sport ripped sleeves after their time in the jungle.